|

 Ponds

-extra shade by dividing and replanting waterlilies when they are
+by dividing and replanting waterlilies when they are showing signs of

 - Start feeding the fish.